The purpose of this Policy shall be to:

 - Designation of Death Benefit Beneficiary Form (FORM # ENROLL-003): This Tribal Enrollment form designates the person(s) the Tribal member wishes to name as the Beneficiary for Death Benefits.

 - Designated Beneficiary or Beneficiary: The individual designated by a Tribal member to receive the Death Beneficiary Benefit.
 In general, this is the person that will be handling the funeral arrangements for the Tribal member and handling their affairs at the time of the Tribal member’s passing.
 The selection of this individual is the exclusive prerogative of the Tribal member.
-This person must be at least the age of 18 at the time of the designation is made as they may be required to sign a legal and binding contract with a vendor for the burial expenses.
+This person must be at least the age of 18 at the time of the designation is made as they may be required to sign a legal and binding contract with a vendor for the burial expenses and living at the time the Tribal members passes away.

 - Direct Burial Expenses: Costs incurred as a direct result of the burial of a deceased enrolled Tribal Member or a very young member not yet enrolled, including stillborn birth.
 These costs mean body preparation, cremation, casket, urn and any plot fees.